RealityStop/Bolt.Addons.Community/README.md

 Development is open to the community.

+## Branches

+Unity Visual Scripting is now this master branch.
+To use Bolt, use the branch `bolt-main`.
+Be aware, the Bolt branch will no longer be receiving updates.

 ----------

 # Installing

-To import the addon, use the following method:
+To import the addon, use one of the following methods:

 > **Important**: if updating from a pre-3.0 version, please *DELETE* any Bolt.Addons.Community dll files.
 By default these were placed in your *Plugins* folder.